nazreinkaram/php-purelist/README.md

 # Usage

 1. Download the index.php file from the repository.
-2. Copy the index.php file to the directory you want to list.
+2. Copy the `index.php` file to the directory you want to list.
+3. Edit `username` and `password` at the top of the script.
-3. Access the directory via a web browser.
+4. Access the directory via a web browser.
-4. Voila!
+5. Voila!
 The script will automatically generate a clean and minimalistic listing of the directory's contents.

 # Customization